wied03/karma_webpack_2/README.md

 }
 ```

-If source maps are enabled in webpack, they will be served to Karma AND displayed in the results (if karma-sourcemap-loader is used).
+If source maps are enabled in webpack, they will be served to Karma AND displayed in the results (if something like karma-sourcemap-loader is used).
 Given there is some overhead in loading source maps in the results, you may only wish to make them available in the browser/launcher you are using and not load them until requested.
 To do that, use a configuration like this:

 ```js
 module.exports = function(config) {